 If you’d rather sleep under the stars to better commune with nature, you might want to invest in a good hammock so that you don’t have to worry about the bugs and insects.

 Fire-making tools and supplies

 All of your survival tools are important, but a fire starter needs a special mention when talking about camping necessities.
-Whether it’s matches, a cigarette lighter, or the traditional flint and steel or magnesium fire starter, you’ll want to bring a tool to light a fire.
+Whether it’s matches, a cigarette lighter, a battery, or the traditional flint and steel or magnesium fire starter, you’ll want to bring a tool to light a fire.
 Camping just isn’t complete without a campfire after all (unless the site specifically forbids open fires).

 Make sure that you buy waterproof kinds or at least put your fire starter in a waterproof case.
 Also, try to get two fire starters in case the first one doesn’t work.